ruby2elixir/cercle/README.md

-# Cercle - CRM & Project Manager MADE ONE! - Phoenix & Vuejs
+# Cercle is the ultimate CRM+Project Manager for your organization - Phoenix & Vuejs

 Cercle is a CRM for smart people who need to manage a database of contacts and get things done.